WaiYanMyintMo/Snake/README.md

 You may pass command line parameters / change source code config to control various configurations.
 Use --help for more info.

-The default game world size is current console size.
+The default game world size is current console size and will use max size if not supported.
 Full-screen may cause flickers.
 Set verbose mode to get relevant information, after game is over.

 ## Quick Project Explanation